WojciechGw/cc65-rp6502os/README.md

 This allows you to update the command code and place it in “ROM:” once the changes are complete or simply overwrite the "ROM:" commands with your own version on the USB drive.</br>

 Enjoy !

+### Addendum

+## .com and .exe file format (project)

+header of file (only once)
+FF    - constant FF for .com FE for .exe
+00    - file format version

+segment of data (at least one)
+FF FF - data segment start
+00    - target memory type 00 - RAM 01 - XRAM
+00    - reserved (idea: number of memory bank, only if target memory is RAM) 00 80 - begin address for segment's data
+00 80 - run address if it differs from FF FF (this matters only if target memory is RAM) 00 DC - size of data data

+next segments